sumanchapai/patro/README.md

 # Patro
-HamroPatro has too much adds.
-We scrape their website, save data (date and tihis) in JSON and build alternative simpler add free mobile app and website out of it.
+HamroPatro has too much ads.
+We scrape their website, save data (date and tihis) in JSON and build alternative simpler ad-free mobile app and website out of it.

 ## API
 Meta at: <https://sumanchapai.github.io/patro/meta.json>\